 Rita Vilaça (RV) has a Master degree in Biochemistry from the University of Porto where she explored the protective effect of polyphenols in oxidative stress and lifespan using yeast as a model organism.
-In 2014 RV finished her PhD in Biomedical Sciences with studies on the role of nutrient and sphingolipid signalling pathways in the pathophysiology of Niemann-Pick type C1 lysosomal storage disease (NPC1) - at the Redox Cell Signaling Group in collaboration with UniLiPe Group - at IBMC.
+In 2014 RV finished her PhD in Biomedical Sciences with studies on the role of nutrient and sphingolipid signalling pathways in the pathophysiology of Niemann-Pick type C1 lysosomal storage disease (NPC1) at the Redox Cell Signaling Group and UniLiPe Group (IBMC).
 RV performed post-doc studies working with yeast model for NPC1 disease (Yeast Signalling Networks Group, at i3S).
-Later, RV moved to the Centre for Neuroscience and Cell Biology at the University of Coimbra, where she performed post-doc studies in Neurosciences, working with human iPSC-derived neural stem cells and derived exosomes to evaluate mitochondrial (dys)function in Huntington's disease and to develop potential nanodelivery system for microRNA-based therapeutics.
+In 2019, RV moved to the Centre for Neuroscience and Cell Biology at the University of Coimbra, where she performed post-doc studies in the field of Neurosciences, working with human iPSC-derived neural stem cells and differentiated neurons and their derived exosomes to evaluate mitochondrial (dys)function in Huntington's disease and to develop potential nanodelivery system for microRNA-based therapeutics.
 RV has a solid research background on cell signalling modulation in aging and age-related disorders, particularly lysosomal storage diseases and polyglutamine disorders.
-RV has strong know-how in science education and communication and has Trainer Accreditation in Biology and Health Sciences.
-Currently, she is the Communication & Training Manager of PhasAGE project (coordinated by Sandra Ribeiro).
+RV has strong know-how in science education and communication and has national Trainer Accreditation in Biology and Health Sciences.
+Currently, she is the Training and Communication Manager of the PhasAGE project (coordinated by Sandra Ribeiro).

 DOI: 10.1089/ars.2022.0001 SCOPUS: 85139751619.

 Martins T.S., Costa R.S., Vilaça R., Lemos C., Teixeira V., Pereira C., Costa V.,